 The 5.0.2 Sonos Arc is a better soundbar for TV shows and movies than the 2.0 Roku Smart Soundbar.
 Unlike the Roku, the Sonos has a dedicated center channel, which allows it to reproduce voices and dialogue clearly and more accurately.
 It doesn't downmix surround content into stereo, either, which provides a more immersive listening experience.
 The Sonos also supports Atmos content, unlike the Roku, and it has a room correction feature and a wider and more focused soundstage.

 The Sonos Arc is a better soundbar than the LG SK1.
-Unlike the 2.0 SK1, the 5.0.2 Arc supports Atmos content and comes with two surround satellites for a more immersive listening experience.
+Unlike the 2.0 SK1, the 5.0.2 Arc supports Atmos content.
 The Arc also comes with more sound enhancement features, including room correction, dialogue enhancement, and auto volume.
 It also has an eARC port, unlike the LG.
 That being said, the LG has less compression and less distortion when played at max volume, so you might prefer this bar if you tend to crank up the volume.

 The Sonos Arc is a better soundbar for mixed use than the Roku Streambar.
 The Sonos Arc is a 5.0.2 setup with a better-balanced sound profile.
 It has a better center, surrounds, and height performance, and it also has room correction.
 However, while the Roku is a 2.0 setup, it has a few more physical inputs, like a USB port, and you can wirelessly stream audio to the bar using Bluetooth.